 Phone manufacturers began applying for patents in 1992 with designs for lowering the health risks.

 The U.S. Senate passed Bill S.800 that grants immunity to phone manufacturers, dealers and carriers for any liability associated with the use of their products.

 A leading Lloyd's underwriter refuses to insure phone manufacturers against the risk of damage to users' health.

 The Food and Drug Administration (FDA) "ensures radiation emitting products such as microwave ovens and laser products are safe and effective."

 Specific Absorption Rate (SAR) methods used to confirm the safety of your phone are being debated.

-The Bluetooth, 3G, 4G and 5G wireless technology standards are specifications for fast, small form factor, low-cost, wireless communication and networking between PCs, mobile phones and other electronic products.
-It has been adapted for use by more than 1,400 companies.
+The Bluetooth, 3G, 4G and 5G wireless technology standards are for small form factor, low-cost, wireless communication and networking between PCs, mobile phones and other electronic products.
+They have been adapted for use worldwide.

 Television news shows broadcast in the United States and Western Europe during the last half of 1999, combined with additional worldwide news coverage, has resulted in increased public awareness about the health risks associated with radiation emitted by mobile phones.
 Government agencies in the United States, such as the FCC, FDA and US Congress, and agencies in other nations, responded with a series of long-term initiatives.